FinnStutzenstein/ADS1262/control/README.rst

 ----------------------
 With ``recieve_data.py`` and ``recieve_fft.py`` you can visualize the measured data.
 The same host and port as in ``manage.py`` is used. ``collect_data.py`` writes a specified amount (or unlimited amount) of samples in a file.
+Using ``histogram.py`` you can create a live historgram of the measurement.

 Calibration
 -----------